 We know less about juvenile absence epilepsy than about childhood absence epilepsy.
 If a child starts having absence seizures at age 10 or 11, it may be difficult to tell if they have childhood or juvenile absence epilepsy.

 Children with juvenile absence epilepsy begin having absence seizures near or after puberty, usually between the ages of 10 and 17, with a peak age of onset at around 12 years old.
 They usually have normal intelligence.
-They have no abnormalities on their neurological exam that might suggest a focal brain problem.
+They usually have no abnormalities on their neurological exam.

 Children with juvenile absence epilepsy have fewer seizures than in childhood absence epilepsy.
 They may also have other types of seizures.

-• About 80 per cent of children with juvenile absence epilepsy also have tonic-clonic seizures.
+- About 80% of children with juvenile absence epilepsy also have tonic-clonic seizures.
 These may begin later than the absence seizures.

-• About 15 per cent of children with juvenile absence epilepsy also have myoclonic seizures, although they do not happen very often and may not be very obvious.
+- About 15% of children with juvenile absence epilepsy also have myoclonic seizures , although they do not happen very often and may not be very obvious.

 How many other children have absence epilepsy?

-Between 2 per cent and 8 per cent of children with epilepsy have absence epilepsy.
+Between 2% and 8% of children with epilepsy have absence epilepsy.
 Usually, slightly more girls than boys have absence epilepsy.

 Juvenile absence epilepsy seems to be less common than childhood absence epilepsy.
-In most studies, about 20 per cent of children with absence seizures begin having them after age 10.
+In most studies, about 20% of children with absence seizures begin having them after age 10.
 The syndrome may be more common than we realize, because children and their families do not always realize that a child is having absence seizures, especially if they are not having very many per day.

 How do you know that a child has absence epilepsy?

-Absence epilepsy is usually easy to diagnose, although some absence seizures may be confused with complex partial seizures.
+Absence epilepsy is usually easy to diagnose, although some absence seizures may be confused with focal onset impaired awareness seizures.

-Typical absence seizures can often be induced in the doctor’s office.
-The doctor will ask your child to hyperventilate (breathe fast and deeply).
+Typical absence seizures can often be induced in the health-care provider’s office.
+The health-care provider will ask your child to hyperventilate (breathe fast and deeply) for two to five consecutive minutes.

-It is usually not necessary to do any neuroimaging studies (CT or MRI) if the child has typical absence seizures.
+It is usually not necessary to do any neuroimaging studies (MRI) if the child has typical absence seizures and an EEG pattern that supports the diagnosis.

 How is absence epilepsy treated?

-Anti-epileptic drugs usually control the seizures in childhood absence epilepsy very well.
-Any one of several possible drugs can be used, and probably fewer than 5 per cent of cases do not respond to treatment.
-If a child with childhood absence epilepsy has seizures that cannot be controlled, their doctor may try a combination of two anti-epileptic drugs.
+Anti-seizure medications usually control the seizures in childhood absence epilepsy very well.
+Any one of several possible drugs can be used, and probably fewer than 5% of cases do not respond to treatment.
+If a child with childhood absence epilepsy has seizures that cannot be controlled, their health-care provider may try a combination of two anti-epileptic drugs.

-Juvenile absence epilepsy can often be controlled with anti-epileptic drugs as well.
-Because juvenile absence epilepsy usually affects teenagers, who are becoming more independent, it is especially important to educate them about the disorder.
-A teenager with juvenile absence epilepsy needs to take responsibility for their treatment, which includes taking their medication at the right time, getting enough sleep and drinking little or no alcohol.
+Juvenile absence epilepsy can often be controlled with anti-seizure medications as well.
+Because juvenile absence epilepsy usually affects teenagers, who are becoming more independent, it is especially important to educate them about the disorder and engage them to take their medications as prescribed.
+A teenager with juvenile absence epilepsy needs to take responsibility for their treatment, which includes taking their medication at the right time, getting enough sleep and not drinking alcohol until legal age and after having a conversation with their health-care provider.

 What is the outlook for a child with absence epilepsy?